Now use 'vim' as an extended version of the *vim* module.

 ScratchBuffer

-class vpe.ScratchBuffer(name, buffer)
+class vpe.ScratchBuffer(name, buffer, simple_name=None)

 A scratch buffer.